 In This Article

-Capitalization research is the most-replicated finding in modern relationship science, and it has been distorted in pop coverage in three specific ways.
+Capitalization research is one of the most-replicated findings in modern relationship science.
+I keep seeing it distorted online in three specific ways, so let me clear them up.

 What capitalization actually is

-The original Gable et al. 2004 paper, published in the Journal of Personality and Social Psychology, defined capitalization as “the process of communicating positive events to others.”
-The research question was simple: when one partner shares good news with another, what happens?
+The original Gable et al. 2004 paper appeared in the Journal of Personality and Social Psychology.
+It defined capitalization as “the process of communicating positive events to others.”
+The research question was simple, and it is one you live out most weeks.
+When your partner shares good news with you, what happens next?

 The paper identified four possible response categories: